Khubz

-The oldest known find of bread, by archaeologists in Northern Jordan, dates back 14,000 years.
-It was a sort of unleavened flatbread made with several types of wild cereals.

 Tannur bread

-In Iraq, the most popular bread is the Tannur bread (ḵubz al-tannūr, خبز التنور) which resembles other slightly leavened flatbreads such as Iranian nan-e barbari, Central and South Asian flatbreads (such as naan), and pizza base.
+In Iraq, the most popular bread is tannur bread (ḵubz al-tannūr, خبز التنور), which resembles other slightly leavened flatbreads such as Iranian nan-e barbari, Central and South Asian flatbreads (such as naan), and pizza base.
 (See also tandoor bread and taboon bread.)

 The word tannur comes from the Akkadian word tinūru (𒋾𒂟), which consists of the parts tin 'mud' and nuro/nura 'fire' and is mentioned as early as in the Akkadian Epic of Gilgamesh.

 Six recipes for bread baked in a tannur are included in Ibn Sayyar al-Warraq's 10th century Kitab al-Tabikh cookery book.

 As a result of the economic sanctions imposed on Iraq in the 1990s there was an increase in the making of bread in the traditional way in a tannur.

 Pita bread

 Pita is a flatbread found in many Mediterranean, Balkan, and Middle Eastern cuisines.
 In Arab countries, pita bread is produced as a round flatbread, 18 cm to 30 cm in diameter.
 It is thin and puffs up as it bakes.
 Since it does not contain any added fat, it dries out rapidly and is best consumed while still warm; later, it may become chewy.

 The "pocket" pita originated in the Middle East.
 It is also known as Arab(ic) bread, Lebanese bread, or Syrian bread.